 Shipa user token

-If the goal is to utilize token instead of user and password for authentication, the user token should be created beforehand by running the command token-create command.
+If the goal is to utilize a token instead of a user and password for authentication, the user token should be created beforehand by running the command token create command.
 More information can be found on the Tokens page of this manual.

 Below you can find some examples when using shipa-ci: